Roots of Unity Filter Part 3 - Roots of Unity Filter

 Determine SS

-We can tackle this problem in a variety of ways, but the approach we will be using here is a technique known as roots of unity filter.
+We can tackle this problem in a variety of ways, but the approach discussed here is a technique known as roots of unity filter.

 Description